 5. Blogging can earn you a full-time living and beyond.

 Even though I’ve halted on publishing income reports, you can see some interesting facts and figures in my income reports from over a year ago.
 You can also check out the income reports of other blogs, such as Pinch of Yum and MayaElious.com.
-And, if you want a quick guide in the many ways you can make money through blogging, check out my free post on non-icky ways to make money blogging—as well as my course on blogging.
+And, if you want a quick guide in the many ways you can make money through blogging, check out my free post on non-icky ways to make money blogging—as well as my full program on creating income from the information already inside your head.

 6. A blog is a great way to address the information needs of a certain group of people.